douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * maljuna - old (not young)
 * maljusteco - injustice
 * maljustulo - unjust person
-* malkaŝi - to reveal, to disclose
+* malkaŝi - to reveal, to disclose, to expose
 * malkaŝiĝi - to be revealed
-* malkaŝo - disclosure
+* malkaŝo - disclosure, exposure
 * malkonekti - to disconnect
 * malkongrui - to be incongruent
 * malkonsenti - to disagree